Written by

 Mike, you have something for me?

-Mike and Jenny stand beside their car, pulled off to the side near the "Welcome to Arizona" sign.
+Mike and Jenny stand beside their car, pulled off to the side of the road.
 Mike's holding a phone, set on speaker so Jenny can hear as well.
 He's deep in his tough-guy detective persona.

 We got her.
 Your wife's cheating on you.